 We have also developed the Focused Crawler, which crawls documents within a given website.
-In order to reduce search complexity and improve precision, simple heuristics, like extension constraint (e.g. documents with ".jpg" or ".html" extensions are seldom SWDs) and focus constraint (i.e. only crawl URLs relative to the given base URL), are used to filter out those documents likely to be irrelevant.
+In order to reduce search complexity and improve precision, simple heuristics, like extension constraint (e.g. documents with ".jpg" or ".html" extensions are seldom SWDs) and focus constraint (e.g. only crawl URLs relative to the given base URL), are used to filter out those documents likely to be irrelevant.
 Swoogle provides a web interface where registered users can submit a URL of either a SWD or a web directory under which many SWDs may be present, e.g. http://daml.umbc.edu/ontologies/.
 We have initiated focused crawls from many Semantic Web URLs know to us, and actively invite the SW community to submit further URLs for focused crawling.

 Since SWDs can be discovered by semantic links while parsing SWDs, we developed the JENA2 6 based Swoogle Crawler.
 It both analyzes the content of a SWD and discovers new SWDs.
 First, it verifies if a document is a SWD or not, and it also revisits discovered URLs to check updates.
-Secondly, several heuristics are used to discover new SWDs through semantic relations: (1)the semantics of URIref shows that the namespace of a URIref is highly likely to be the URL of an SWD; (2)the semantics of OWL shows that owl:imports links to an external ontology, which is a SWD; (3) the semantics of FOAF ontology, shows that rdfs:seeAlso property of an instance of foaf:Person often links to another FOAF document, which often is a SWD.
+Secondly, several heuristics are used to discover new SWDs through semantic relations: (1) a URIref is highly likely to be the URL of an SWD; (2) owl:imports links to an external ontology, which is a SWD; (3) the semantics of the FOAF ontology show that the rdfs:seeAlso property of an instance of foaf:Person often links to another FOAF document, which often is a SWD.